fanw86/TransitGPT/prompts/generated_prompt.md

 - Use markers to highlight key points in the plot or map.
 - Always have a legend and/or labels for the plots and maps to make them more informative.
 - Prefer plotly express for plotting as it provides a high-level interface for creating a variety of plots.
-- Remember that Figures and Maps are optional and should only be included if explicitly requested in the task or if they help in explaining the solution better.
+- Remember that Dataframes, Figures and Maps are optional and should only be included if explicitly requested in the task or if they help in explaining the solution better.
 - While mapping routes, use the shape points in `shapes.txt` file to get the points along the route and convert them to a LineString.
 - Never use identifier such as `route_id` or `trip_id` on a continuous scale or axis.
 Treat them as categorical variables.
 - While displaying routes on a map, use all distinct shape_id for the route as the route shape can be split by direction
 - folium.PolyLine expects list of coordinates to be in the form of lat-long pairs : `[[lat, lon]]`
+- Display routes with their respective `route_color` if available
 </tips>